 Advance Parole gives a Thai fiancée the right to re-enter the United States on a K-1 Visa after leaving the country.
-This is important because your fiancée cannot leave the country on a K-1 Visa and return without obtaining this crucial travel document.
+This is important because your fiancée cannot leave the country on a K1 Visa.
+Then return without obtaining this crucial travel document.

 I think going anywhere outside of the 50 US states while the adjustment of status application is being processed is unwise.
-Puerto Rico is technically another country, although a country in a perpetual union with the US, and now anyone traveling between the US and Puerto Rico has to go through customs.
-Due to this, it is best to just avoid going to either Puerto Rico or The US Virgin Islands until your Thai wife’s Adjustment of Status is finished.
+Puerto Rico is technically another country.
+Although a country in a perpetual union with the US, and now anyone traveling between the US and Puerto Rico has to go through customs.
+Due to this.
+Iit is best to just avoid going to either Puerto Rico or The US Virgin Islands.
+This until your Thai wife’s Adjustment of Status is finished.